Serapieum-of-alex/pyramids/docs/raster.rst

 raster
 ######

-raster module contains one class `Raster` which have all the functions that deals with gdal and rasterio objest.
+raster module contains Two classes `Raster` and `Dataset` which have all the functions that deals with gdal and rasterio objest.
 The module contains function that falls in one of the following categories.

 - to import the raster module